tylersatre/serena/README.md

 In addition to viewing logs, both tools allow to shut down the Serena agent.
 This function is provided, because clients like Claude Desktop may fail to terminate the MCP server subprocess when they themselves are closed.

-### Troubleshooting

-Support for MCP Servers in Claude Desktop and the various MCP Server SDKs are relatively new developments and may display instabilities.

-The working configuration of an MCP server may vary from platform to platform and from client to client.
-We recommend always using absolute paths, as relative paths may be sources of errors.
-The language server is running in a separate sub-process and is called with asyncio – sometimes a client may make it crash.
-If you have Serena's log window enabled, and it disappears, you'll know what happened.

-Some clients may not properly terminate MCP servers, look out for hanging python processes and terminate them manually, if needed.

 ## Comparison with Other Coding Agents